Police Chief - Chief James E. Walters

 The Chief of Police serves as the chief executive of the Dade City Police Department and is responsible for its day-to-day operations.
 The position is also responsible for preparing the Department's annual budget.
 As Department head, the Chief is required to attend weekly staff meetings, bimonthly city commission meetings and events throughout the year.
 The Chief also functions as the Department's official liaison with various community groups, media outlets and law enforcement entities.

-Lieutenant of Police Operations - Lt.
+Captain of Police Operations - Capt.
 William C. Rowe

 The Dade City Police Department employs one Executive Assistant who works directly for the Chief of Police, assisting with the coordination of all administrative functions of the Police Department.